mkoohafkan/mkoohafkan.github.io/_posts/2018-09-29-plotting-marginal-distributions-anywhere-with-ggplot.md

 commentIssueId: 37
 ---

-One of the last projects I worked on before leaving HEC was exploring the aleatory uncertainty in long-term river morphologic trends in quantifying flood risk and project benefits.
+One of the last projects I worked on before leaving HEC was exploring aleatory uncertainty in long-term river morphologic trends in the context of flood risk and project benefits.
 It should come as no surprise that changes in river morphology such as aggradation, erosion or bank migration can modify the effectiveness or capacity of structures such as levees, reservoirs and diversions.
 It's really important to consider these processes when